 Brumbaugh’s line was led by D’Anthony Smith, who was a two-time first-team All-Western Athletic Conference performer.
 Louisiana Tech earned 27 sacks in 2008, which was the most by a Bulldog team in nearly a decade.
 Tech also recorded its first shutout since 1996, spanning 148 games.

-The native of Keystone Heights, Fla., is not only known for his coaching of defensive fronts, but also his knowledge of strength and conditioning.
-Brumbaugh served two seasons as an assistant strength and conditioning coordinator at LSU in 2006 and 2007, helping lead the Tigers to the 2007 national championship.
-While with the Tigers, Brumbaugh helped produce NFL-ready talent, helping 12 players get drafted, including five first-round picks.
+In addition to coaching, the native of Keystone Heights, Fla., also has experience in strength and conditioning.
+Brumbaugh served two seasons as an assistant strength and conditioning coordinator at LSU in 2006 and 2007, helping the Tigers to the 2007 national championship.
+While with LSU, Brumbaugh helped produce 12 NFL draft selections, including five first-round picks.

-Before his stop at LSU, Brumbaugh got his first coaching role at Jacksonville State as a student assistant, guiding the Gamecocks to the 2004 Ohio Valley Conference championship and a 9-2 record.
+Brumbaugh got his first coaching role at Jacksonville State as a student assistant as the Gamecocks won the 2004 Ohio Valley Conference championship and a 9-2 record.
 He spent the 2005 season at Tennessee-Chattanooga as the defensive line coach.

-In 2012, Brumbaugh coached at East Mississippi Community College, where he was in charge of the defensive line and the strength and conditioning coordinator.
-Brumbaugh helped lead the Lions to a top-10 national ranking with an 8-2 record en route to the Missisippi North Division championship.
-Brumbaugh's defensive line had a solid season, collecting a combined 224 tackles, including 44.5 tackles for loss, 21.5 sacks and seven fumbles forced.
+In 2012, Brumbaugh was at East Mississippi Community College, where he was in charge of the defensive line and the strength and conditioning coordinator.
+Brumbaugh helped lead the Lions to a top-10 national ranking with an 8-2 record and the Missisippi North Division championship.
+Brumbaugh’s defensive line combined for 224 tackles, including 44.5 tackles for loss, 21.5 sacks and seven fumbles forced.
 For the season, the EMCC defense allowed just 74.5 rushing yards per game and only 15.3 points per game.

 In just one season, Brumbaugh developed six defensive linemen who signed Division I scholarships, including end Za’Darius Smith at Kentucky.
 Smith was rated as the nation’s No. 1 junior college strongside defensive end prospect by JCGridiron.com.